wx-chevalier/Awesome-Lists-and-CheatSheets/DataScienceAI/DeepLearning/CNN/ConvolutionalNeuralNetworks-List.md

 [![返回目录](https://user-images.githubusercontent.com/5803001/38079637-ff0abcf0-3371-11e8-9b76-ad651620afc7.jpg)](https://github.com/wxyyxc1992/Awesome-Lists)

-# Convolutional Neural Networks Links
+# Convolutional Neural Networks List

 * [A-Beginner's-Guide-To-Understanding-Convolutional-Neural-Networks](http://6me.us/a7X): Convolutional neural networks.
 Sounds like a weird combination of biology and math with a little CS sprinkled in, but these networks have been some of the most influential innovations in the field of computer vision.